 A Parks Canada Discovery Pass / daily admission fee is required to stop in the national parks.

 Some of these trails are in avalanche terrain, and are not safe in snowy conditions.
 Always check the Alberta Parks Trail Report or appropriate Parks Canada Trail Report (e.g. Banff, Jasper, Waterton Lakes National Park Trail Report) before you go!
-When in doubt, see staff at a local parks visitor information centre.
+When in doubt, inquire at a local parks visitor information centre.

 More Great Hikes